Essentials for an Effective Rental Ad

 Do Your Homework First

 If your property shares the same selling points, make sure that you also include those features in your ad.
-And, of course, you'll want to make mention of anything your property has that the others don't.
+You'll want to make mention of anything your property has that the others don't.

 Begin With an Attention-Grabbing Caption